Gothika (2003)

 The story offers alot of twists and turns with this shocker.
 Terrific camera shots between Miranda Grey and Chloe Sava during the beginning of this movie in a room.

-There's a nice conversation between Miranda and Dr. Douglas Grey in an office room as it seemed like a real nice discussion as a married couple.
+There's a nice conversation between Miranda and Dr. Douglas Grey in an office room as it seemed like they were discussing business with one another on what happened earlier.
+This scene was for sure a teaser for later on revealing that they're a marrued couple.
+This moment looked believably happy.

-There's a good dark shot on Miranda swimming laps in a swimming pool with lightning flashing.
+Good dark shot on Miranda swimming laps in a swimming pool with lightning flashing.
+This scene looked highly energetic making you watch for more situations to unravel here.

 Nice moments on Miranda running away especially hiding in a pool as it looks good when she tries to hold her breath as much as she can.

-A good hallucination on Miranda by raising an axe with a scream and wide eyes along with Dr. Douglas Grey screaming and crying for mercy.
+Miranda enters a house and then she spots a hallucination on her by raising an axe with a scream and wide eyes along with Dr. Douglas Grey screaming and crying for mercy.
+For anyone who likes haunted house flicks with a different twist will love this scene for sure.

 There is a good conversation between Miranda and Phil Parsons in his office when she explains who she saw and he does well with his serious emotions when he reacts to all of this.